PaloAltoNetworks/terraform-azurerm-swfw-modules/modules/bootstrap/README.md

                                     `file_shares` variable are created or sourced, if the latter, the storage account also has to be sourced.
-- `disable_package_dirs_creation` - (`bool`, optional, defaults to `false`) for sourced File Shares, controls if the bootstrap package folder structure is created
+- `disable_package_dirs_creation` - (`bool`, optional, defaults to `false`) for sourced File Shares, controls if the bootstrap package folder structure is created.
 - `quota`                         - (`number`, optional, defaults to `10`) maximum size of a File Share in GB, a value between
-                                    1 and 5120 (5TB)
+                                    1 and 5120 (5TB).
 - `access_tier`                   - (`string`, optional, defaults to `Cool`) access tier for a File Share, can be one of:
                                     "Cool", "Hot", "Premium", "TransactionOptimized".